An octree-based sampling algorithm for analyzing big simulation data: Results

-Since shock oscillations and periodic vortex shedding characterize the shock buffet, the metric field for this test case is defined as the temporal standard deviation of the local Mach number computed over all snapshots, $\boldsymbol{\mathcal{M}} = \mathrm{std}(\mathbf{Ma})$.
+Since shock oscillations and periodic vortex shedding characterize the shock buffet, the first metric field for this test case is defined as the temporal standard deviation of the local Mach number computed over all snapshots, $\boldsymbol{\mathcal{M}}_1~=~\mathrm{std}(\mathbf{Ma})$.
+We provide results obtained with more generic metric definitions at the end of this section.

 Fig.~(\ref{fig:original_grid_oat}) shows the original grid within the defined region of interest, along with the metric depicted in fig.~(\ref{fig:original_metric_oat}).
 The increased metric in the shock region and the wake of the leading airfoil are clearly visible.
 The metric reaches its maximum in the region where the boundary layer detaches.
-The stopping criterion is set to a minimum approximation of the metric, $\mathcal{M}_{\min} = 0.75$.
-Due to the refinement of multiple cells within a single iteration, discussed in section (\ref{subsec:scube}), the mesh generated by $S^3$ captures $\mathcal{M}_{\mathrm{approx}} = 0.752$.
-The final mesh, shown in fig.~(\ref{fig:interpolated_grid_oat}), consists of $5.83 \cdot 10^4$ cells corresponding to a reduction of $76.22\%$.
+The stopping criterion is set to a minimum approximation of the metric, $\mathcal{M}_{\min}~=~0.75$.
+Due to the refinement of multiple cells within a single iteration, discussed in section (\ref{subsec:scube}), the mesh generated by $S^3$ captures $\mathcal{M}_{\mathrm{approx}}~=~0.752$.
+The final mesh, shown in fig.~(\ref{fig:interpolated_grid_oat}), consists of $5.24 \cdot 10^4$ cells corresponding to a reduction of $78.67\%$.
 The progression of $\mathcal{M}_{\mathrm{approx}}$ with respect to the adaptive refinement iterations is shown in the appendix, section \ref{sec:appendix:cylinder} (fig.~(\ref{fig:progress_refinement})).
 We also report detailed timings for the individual refinement steps in section (\ref{subsec:timings}).
 It is important to note that for this test case, a subsequent geometry refinement is employed to demonstrate the ability of $S^3$ to resolve complex geometries properly, which is not included in the captured metric.
-However, this geometry refinement is not significant, e.g., when computing the SVD.
+However, this geometry refinement is not always important, e.g., when computing the SVD.
 By omitting the geometry refinement, a total reduction of $81.54\%$ can be achieved without further loss of information.